droundy/tinyset/README.md

 All of these set types will do no heap allocation for small sets of small elements.
 On 64-bit systems, each set will store up to seven elements with no heap allocation, if the elements are small.
 The more elements there are, the smaller they need to be.
+For details of implementation, see [`SetU64`].

 These sets all differ from the standard sets in that they iterate over items rather than references to items, because they do not